ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## min_insert_block_size_rows {#min-insert-block-size-rows}

 Sets minimum number of rows in block which can be inserted into a table by an `INSERT` query.
 Smaller-sized blocks are squashed into bigger ones.
-I

 Possible values: